iifl-logo

 What is a Spot Price?

-A spot price refers to the prevailing market price at which an asset or commodity could be sold for immediate delivery.
+A spot price refers to the prevailing market price at which an asset or commodity can be sold for immediate delivery.
 It is in contrast to futures or forward prices, whereby the transaction will be concluded at some later date.

 Relationship Between Spot Price and Future Price